MJAlexander/social_media_workshop/index.md

 You need a Twitter account!
 This is required to authenticate your requests for Twitter data.
 If you don't already have an account, you can sign up here: https://twitter.com/.

-## Required pacakages and test code
+## Required packages and test code

 We will be using a lot of different packages, so before the workshop begins it would be great if you can make sure everything is installed and working.
 Briefly, the packages you will need installed are: